kevinpruvost/ComputerGraphics_Assignment4/README.md

 ## Additional Interactions

-- You can change the `Title color`
-- You can change the `Planets Rotation speed` with a slider
-- You can change every parameters related to the sun’s emitted light
+- You can change every parameters related to the particle systems like:
+    - Particle Speed
+    - Spawn Radius
+    - Gravity (Acceleration on Y axis) of particles, speed limited to the value of Gravity
+    - Particle Min & Max Scales
+    - Steps between Min & Max Scales
+    - Frequency of emitted particles (particles/second)
+    - Life Span of each particle (in seconds)
+    - Maximum count of Particles
 - You can change the Display Mode on the `Display Mode`menu.
-- You can select a Planet to focus and that will lock your camera on, though you can move and the camera will only rotate towards the focused planet.
+- You can change the FPS cap/limit
-- You can click on the `Activate the Funny`button to replace every planet with a giant rat
+- You can change the Time multiplier (multiplies deltaTime)

 # Code Architecture